-It makes my skin itch and accentuates dry patches
+It burns on my skin.Difficult to work with and accentuates dry patches

 Stunning stuff.
 I get compliments on my glow when I wear it.
 Because of the size of the bottle and the expiry (it's not packed with nasties so it expires quicker than other stuff), I feel justified to use it all the time.
 I'm half Indian half white so I go pretty sallow in the winter and I love using this to offset that.

 I mix it with my Green People facecream and it goes on beautifully.
 You notice a slight (and gorgeous) smell but other than that, no difference to the feel of the cream.

 I find it evens out the tone of the skin, so blemishes are less obvious and oddly the skin feels softer too (not sure how this can be true but it does feel like that!).

 Very expensive to buy but totally worth it.
 I've stopped bothering with foundations etc. now, not that I was ever a big makeup user, and having a skin which changes colour radically with the sun isn't a good basis for having minimal amounts of makeup product on hand (and shades!).